sungsoo/sungsoo.github.io/_posts/2015-12-24-gpu-database.md

-In comes the GPU (Graphic Processing Unit)
+In comes the GPU (Graphics Processing Units)
 ------------------------------------------

 Over the past decade, graphics processors have made leaps and bounds and